Fermented in cedar barrels since 1897

 • 1.
 Roast the wheat

-A large amount of wheat is roasted in a pot.
-The perfect color is determined, and the flavor is checked by taking multiple bites.
+A large amount of wheat is roasted in a pot, and the perfect color is assessed, with the flavor being checked repeatedly.

 • 2.
 Mix with soybeans